-The CA SHALL update information provided via an Online Certificate Status Protocol at least (i) every twelve months and (ii) within 24 hours after revoking a Subordinate CA Certificate.
+• The CA SHALL update information provided via an Online Certificate Status Protocol (i) at least (i) every twelve months; and (ii) within 24 hours after revoking a Subordinate CA Certificate.

-If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder SHOULD NOT respond with a "good" status.
-The CA SHOULD monitor the responder for such requests as part of its security response procedures.
+If the OCSP responder receives a request for the status of a certificate serial number that has not been issued, is "unused", then the responder SHOULD NOT respond with a "good" status.
+The CA SHOULD monitorIf the OCSP responder is for such requests as part of its security response procedures.

-Effective 1 August 2013, OCSP responders for CAs which are not Technically Constrained in line with Section 7.1.5 MUST NOT respond with a "good" status for such certificates.
+Effective 1 August 2013, OCSP responders for CAs which area CA that is not Technically Constrained in line with Section 7.1.5, the responder MUST NOT respond with a "good" status for such certificates.requests.